-I have always been a bit enthralled with Everest.
-Curious and in awe, of all those that have summited and even attempted the summit.
+I have always been a bit enthralled with Everest, also known as Chomolungma in Tibet and Sagarmatha in Nepal.
+I am curious and in awe, of all those that have summited and even attempted the summit.
 It’s a bit of an obsession really, but not enough of one to actually want to climb it.
 However, Everest Base Camp is on my bucket list, or at least to get close enough to see the highest peak in the world, and to glimpse for just a moment, this holy grail of mountain climbing.
 I have always seemed to have “a call for Everest”.
 I like to call myself an armchair mountaineer.

 I don’t know if there is anyone out there like me, who never plans or dreams of climbing the mountain, but devours articles and movies and books about it instead.
 A huge shout-out and admiration for those who do attempt to summit Mt.
 Everest.
 Even though I will never attempt it, something makes me continue to read and research it, to learn more about this beautiful yet deadly mountain.
 So I decided to put together a list of books about it, but first things first.
 Why are people so obsessed with climbing Mt.
 Everest?
 My brother’s response to this post was “Why would anyone pay for certain death?”